dannybauman/30-day-map-challenge-2025/PLATFORM-TRACKER.md

 # Platform Performance Tracker

-Track which AI platforms excel at different types of cartographic tasks across the 30-day challenge.
+Tracking which AI platforms excel at different types of cartographic tasks across the 30-day challenge.

 ---